joolstorrentecalo/gitlab-foss/doc/topics/autodevops/index.md

 1. Select the **Default to Auto DevOps pipeline** checkbox.
 1. Select **Save changes**.

-To disable Auto DevOps for a group, follow the same process and clear the **Default to Auto DevOps pipeline** checkbox.
+To disable Auto DevOps at the group level, follow the same process and clear the **Default to Auto DevOps pipeline** checkbox.

-After enabling Auto DevOps for a group, you can trigger the Auto DevOps pipeline for any project that belongs to that group:
+After enabling Auto DevOps at the group level, you can trigger the Auto DevOps pipeline for any project that belongs to that group:

 1. On the left sidebar, select **Search or go to** and find your project.